dan-mirescu/SpeechRecognizer/README.md

 Requirements: Visual Studio, Google account and Google cloud project with billing enabled

 1. Clone the repository on your local machine
+2. Open SpeechRecognizer.sln in Visual Studio
+3. Set SpeechRecognizer as startup project
+4. Build the solution.
+NuGet packages should be restored as part of this operation
-2. Obtain Google application credentials for the Speech-to-Text service.
+5. Obtain Google application credentials for the Speech-to-Text service.
 Please refer to [the beginning of "How to use the application" section](#how-to-use-the-application) for details on how to obtain the credentials.
-3. Save the credentials inside the SpeechRecognizer Visual Studio project folder (the folder containing the SpeechRecognizer.csproj file) in a file named `google-application-credentials.json`
-4. Open SpeechRecognizer.sln in Visual Studio
-5. Set SpeechRecognizer as startup project
-6. Build the solution.
-NuGet packages should be restored as part of this operation
-7. Now the application is ready to run.
+6. Run the application.